Welcome to the Highly Sensitive Nomad website.

 Feeling sick to the bone about the state of the Earth, I quit my job in the Midlands of England and gave away all my stuff.
 With absolutely no idea what I was doing, I struck off into the Scottish wilderness with a two-man tent, a mountain of student debt, and a man I had known for a few days.

 After three long months of wild camping and boiling seaweed for our supper, we started building a new home in a completely off-grid, self-converted Peugeot Boxer.
-Powered by solar panels and far too much rice, we’ve been living a simple life, close to nature for over a year.
+Powered by solar panels and far too much rice, we lived a simple life, close to nature for a couple of beautiful years.

 I hope your life is full of simple pleasures and outdoor adventures.
 You deserve to build a life that brings you joy. xox